 Host a Get Checked Clinic with the Man Van

 The Prostate Cancer Centre will provide a three hour “Get Checked” clinic at your workplace on a day of your choice.
 There is no appointment necessary!
-We will provide testing to men 40 years of age and older.
+We will provide free baseline PSA blood testing for men aged 40 – 80.
 All men will receive a pocket folder so they can keep track of their PSA levels.
 The blood draws are done by registered nurses or phlebotomists.
 Two Prostate Cancer Centre volunteers are hosts for the clinic and offer information on PSA and prostate cancer.
 Men who participate will have their results sent to them by mail within 7-10 days after the clinic.
 Results will not go to the employer.
 Men with elevated results will be called by a Prostate Cancer Centre nurse and given instructions for further follow-up.

 Thank you for caring for the health of your male employees!